apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks.md

     kubectl get node
     ```

-2. Place customized taints on the selected nodes.
-If you already have taints for KubeBlocks, skip this step.
+2. If the selected nodes do not already have custom taints, add them.

     ```bash
     # set control plane taint